ProgrammingBlockchain/ProgrammingBlockchain/implementations/hiddenbitcoinkey_storage_hd_wallet_md.md

 In practice we have no clear definition of what we mean by the word "wallet" and what it is supposed to do.
 For example we say [HD wallet](https://en.bitcoin.it/wiki/Deterministic_wallet), but a HD wallet does not check The Blockchain and send money, it is simply a method of storing keys.
 In the contrary we also call the [Electrum client](https://electrum.org/) a wallet and we expect it to be able to track our keys and send money.
-HiddenBitcoin identifies three key function a Bitcoin wallet does and this tutorial will be structured around them:
+HiddenBitcoin identifies three key functions a Bitcoin wallet does and this tutorial will be structured around them:

 1. Securely stores keys and manages the access to them.
 2. Monitors these keys, and other keys on The Blockchain.